48ss10/microbit-scratch-ble/README.md

 Based on the work of Alessio Ciregia (https://github.com/alcir/microbit-ble).

 ## Python program to bridge between micro:bit and Scratch via BLE
 $ python [microbit-to-scratch-via-ble.py](/microbit-to-scratch-via-ble.py) XX:XX:XX:XX:XX:XX
 (XX:XX:XX:XX:XX:XX is the device address of your micro:bit.)

 ## Scratch program
-Note that the variable `LED-text` needs to be __global__.
+Note that the variable `LED-text` needs to be __global__ ("For all sprites").

 ![Scratch program](/scratch.gif)

 ## MakeCode blocks on micro:bit
-Currently the io pin service and the temperature service are not supported by the above python program.
+Currently the io pin service is not supported by the above python program.

 <img alt="Makecode blocks" src="/makecode.png" width=500px>